jtannas/katachi/README.md

 Kt.compare(value: 4, shape: :$even).match? # => true
 ```

+The full list of included shapes can be found in the [predefined_shapes.rb](./lib/katachi/predefined_shapes.rb) file.
 If you think there's a shape everyone should have, feel free to open an issue!
 Or better yet, a PR!

 ### Array Comparison